Prior Knowledge Integration via LLM Encoding and Pseudo Event Regulation for Video Moment Retrieval

 \textit{Moment Retrieval}.
 As shown in Tab.~\ref{tab:2}, we report the results of moment retrieval on two additional benchmarks, TACoS and Charades-STA.
 Notably, our approach outperforms all SOTA methods even without pre-training.
 Specifically, we exceed other methods by margins of 0.19\% to 34.28\% on TACoS and 0.6\% to 21.82\% on Charades-STA in terms of mIoU.
 The consistent outperformance across various benchmarks and comparison with a wide range of SOTA methods suggest the effectiveness of incorporating prior knowledge from large language models.

 \textit{Highlight Detection}.
 We conduct more experiments on highlight detection.
 Tab.~\ref{tab:3} displays the Top-5 mAP on the TV-Sum dataset, while Tab.~\ref{tab:4} details the mAP performance on YouTube-HL.
-From an overall perspective, our method demonstrates significant improvements, achieving an mAP of 88.1\% on TV-Sum and 75.3\% on YouTube-HL.
+Overall, our method shows significant improvements, achieving an mAP of 88.1\% on TV-Sum and 75.3\% on YouTube-HL.